We may earn a commission when you buy through links in our articles. Learn more.

 Cofagrigus

 Otherwise known as the coffin Pokémon, Cofagrigus clearly takes inspiration from the cursed sarcophagus of Egyptian pharaohs, and with its spooky black tendril-like arms and a dark grin emanating from the head of the coffin, it’s one of the creepiest Pokémon in the franchise.
-This mon is all about defence, sporting a whopping 145 physical defence and 105 special defence, which alongside its single ghost-typing means it has immunity to normal and fighting attacks.
+This mon is all about defense, sporting a whopping 145 physical defense and 105 special defense, which, alongside its single ghost-typing, means it has immunity to normal and fighting attacks.

 Gen 5 Pokemon, key art for the game Pokemon Black and White shows the Pokemon Zoroark